hegdeashwin/learning-backbone-marionette/README.md

 ## How to use training kit examples
 Clone the repository and start running the examples in your browser and browse the codes with ready commits or [Download this repository](https://github.com/hegdeashwin/learning-backbone-marionette/archive/master.zip)

-Experiment with the code online powered by JSFiddle is in milestone.
+> Experiment with the code online powered by JSFiddle or JSBin is in milestone.

+## Resources

+A devtool for Marionette [Marionette Inspector](https://chrome.google.com/webstore/detail/marionette-inspector/fbgfjlockdhidoaempmjcddibjklhpka)

 ## Recommended text editor
 You can used any text editor which ever you are comfortable with on any operating systems.
 But when it comes to JavaScript based project I personally recommend the following editors as per the priority.